alexdotrud/artera_project/README.md

   - User gets a clear preview before saving.
   - Delete option immediately removes the Cloudinary image.

+- **Randomized Artwork Display**
+  - The shop page loads artworks in a randomized order each time.
+  - Helps expose customers to a wider range of designs and increases discovery-driven sales.

+- **Modals for Confirmation**
+  - Deleting avatars, requests, or profile data uses Bootstrap confirmation modals.
+  - Prevents accidental actions and provides a consistent interaction pattern across the site.

 Overall, UI interactions are deliberately **calm, predictable, and performance-friendly**, supporting the platform’s visual identity as a clean digital art marketplace.

 ---